natuzamachado/CS50/README.md

 # CS50

-practice C syntax
+Practice C syntax

+Prime (challenge goals)

+- Practice using for loops
+- Using modulo
+- Creating a Boolean function

+Half (challenge goals)

-Work with different data types
+- Work with different data types
-Practice type casting
+- Practice type casting
-Use math operations
+- Use math operations
-Create a function with input parameters and return value
+- Create a function with input parameters and return value